boxboat/dockhand-lite/docs/documentation/configuration/repo.md

 Artifacts will be pushed to matching registries during the build stage, promoted during the promote stage and tags for the artifacts will be computed during the deploy stage.

-Artifact Publish Events specify an artifact type, artifact repo key and event regex.
-Artifacts of the specified type are retrieved from the specified artifact repo when an event occurs that matches the specified regex.

 # [](#header-1) Build

 Artifact dependencies needed to build or test the target artifact can be specified in the Build Repo configuration.